Pracila/youCodeHackathon/README.md

 # 📦 MINDReMIND

-Description of the app ...
+Description of the app: MindReWind sends out notifications at random times reminding users to take a break, relax and unwind.

+MindReWind: Let us ReMind to Unwind.

 ## Demo App